naohisas/KVS/Source/SupportFFmpeg/README.md

 SupportFFmpeg is a support class library with the FFmpeg for KVS.
 By checking the flag `KVS_SUPPORT_FFMPEG` in the kvs.cong, FFmpeg supported classes are compiled and available.

 ## Prerequisite
 To compile the SupportFFmpeg, the FFmpeg needs to be installed.
-Note: The current version of SupportFFmpeg may cause compile errors in FFmpeg version of 6.0 or higher.
+- NOTE: The current version of SupportFFmpeg may cause compile errors in FFmpeg version of 6.0 or higher.
 Therefore, please use FFmpeg version 5.0 or lower.

 ### Linux